abdullahjawzi/ecommerce-satwa-bike-shop/README.md

 # ecommerce-satwa-bike-shop
 This is a MERN stack ecommerce management system for satwa bike shop which contains Customer, Staff and Admin operations each with their unique features.

+## Screenshots

+A sleek designed landing page for all three types of users.
 ![landing page 01](https://user-images.githubusercontent.com/119050276/224534270-a7434de7-f38d-447f-8853-3df91e8713ef.JPG)

+The admin dashboard with all the features the systems offers.

+The showroom displays all the products along with details available for purchase.

+The requesting service is an emergency feature where clients can request for service anywhere in the city.
+Once request is approved, A service team will be dispatched.

+The warehouse management feature manages all inventory data of all products and allocates the movement of products from the warehouse to the showroom.